OpenNews/srccon/transcriptions/SRCCON2016-thursday-welcome.md

+---
+layout: 2015_layout
+title: Session Transcripts
+subtitle: A live transcription team captured the SRCCON sessions that were most conducive to a written recordâ€”about half the sessions, in all.
+section: docs
+sub-section: interior
+background: remote
+---
 # Welcome to SRCCON 2016!

+### Day & Time: Thursday, 9:45am

+### Room: Commons

 DAN: Hello!
 This is very low.
 Yes, I do.
 Hey, everyone.
 I'm Dan.
 And welcome to Portland, and welcome to SRCCON!